 My understanding of this topic has been refined by the many people with whom I've discussed career choice, both inside the effective-altruism movement and beyond.

-I began thinking about replaceability in career choice in Dec.
-2004, when I heard of a friend who had quit working for a corporation because the friend considered it "evil."
+In Dec.
+2004, I began thinking about replaceability in career choice, when I heard of a friend who had quit working for a corporation because the friend considered it "evil."
 Upon reading Peter Singer's "Famine, Affluence, and Morality" in summer 2005, I also realized the high potential value of money.
 This was reinforced when I came across the following observation from Jack Norris around the same time:

 Many activists view money and wealth as evil.
 As a source of power, money can be used to promote either evil or good.
 Just think how much better the animals would be if vegans had significant amounts of money.
 If each vegan had enough money to buy and distribute multiple copies of educational materials, the animals would greatly benefit.
 Someone who works a job that isn't directly promoting animal rights, but who can use their money to fund the resources needed by our movement, will be doing much to help the animals.In fall 2005 I began to research high-earning careers for myself.
 In Dec.
 2005, I wrote a document: "Choosing a Utilitarian Career" (.doc).
 In 2006, I wrote the first draft of this essay.